 Looking for an easy edible gift to give friends over the festive season?
 Check out these indulgent chocolate tiffins with our favourite Christmas drink in solid chocolate form.
 You don’t have to include the edible glitter but it does give added bling.
 Try our other Baileys Irish cream recipes here, from Baileys cheesecake to Baileys fudge...

-A jar of chutney is the ideal edible present for hosts over the festive season.
+A jar of chutney is the ideal homemade food gift for hosts over the festive season.
 It can keep for ages, so your host can enjoy it at their leisure.
 Try making a big batch so that you can keep a few jars for yourself!

 If you’re friends with people who can handle heat, a bottle of homemade sriracha would go down a treat.
 Buy some empty bottles and fill with hot sauce for a spicy gift for the festive season.

 Jazz up your stollen this Christmas with our easy bars that make great handmade Christmas gifts.
 The ingredients list may look lengthy but it’s all about building up the textures and flavours to make this the most moreish bar ever – way better than regular stollen.
-Check out our best cherry recipes here.
+Check out our best cherry recipes here